Sniffaloo Logo

 Maintain the bond:

-Your cat isn't following you everywhere because they have to, they're doing it because they want to.
-In the independent world of cats, choosing to spend time with you (when they could be napping, grooming, or staring out windows) is one of the highest compliments they can give.
+Your cat isn't following you because they have to, they're doing it because they want to.
+In the independent world of cats, choosing to spend time with you when they could be napping or staring out windows is a real compliment.

 Keep Learning About Your Cat